digital-land/digital-land/content/guidance/brownfield-sites/create-your-csv-file.md

 Brownfield site data should be listed in a CSV file named brownfield-land.csv

+{{% inset-text %}}
+The previous specification for brownfield land data contained several column headers that aren't listed here.
+Those fields are now optional.
+The 'MinNetDwellings' field has been replaced by 'NetDwellingsRangeFrom' and 'NetDwellingsRangeTo'.
+The following columns no longer appear but can be included under 'Notes': 'DevelopmentDescription', 'SiteInformation', 'NonHousingDevelopment' and 'ProposedForPIP'.
+{{% /inset-text %}}

 ## Field definitions and formatting

 The CSV file must include:

-* all columns listed exactly as written below, even if all fields in a column are blank (column headers are case sensitive)
+* all columns listed exactly as written below, even if all fields in a column are blank
 * 1 row of data for each brownfield site
 * data that carefully follows the instructions for each column Each row must contain a single entry for each unless stated otherwise.
 When a field requires a number use a digit (2) rather than a word (two).